LibreVR/Revive/README.md

 3. Extract the injector in that folder.

 4. Make sure SteamVR is running and then drag `Dreamdeck-Win64-Shipping.exe` into `ReviveInjector.exe`.

-5. For convenience you can also add `ReviveInjector.exe` as a non-steam game, but be sure to set `Dreamdeck-Win64-Shipping.exe` in the launch options.

 # Implementation